- Cheapest non-owner car insurance companies in Louisiana

 Cheapest non-owner car insurance companies in Louisiana

-The cheapest non-owner car insurance in Louisiana is from GEICO, with an average rate of $236.
-The second most affordable option in Louisiana is State Farm, with an average rate of $249.
+The cheapest non-owner car insurer in Louisiana is GEICO, with rates averaging $236.
+The second cheapest Louisiana non-owner insurer is State Farm.
+Average rates are $249.

 | Company | Average annual premium | Average monthly premium |